 In 2009, Michael and Clara Miles established a fund for Catholic high school scholarships with a gift of $2.9 million.
 Their generous and thoughtful act laid the groundwork for what is known today as the Catholic Foundation’s Scholarship Program.
 Their impact on students attending Cathedral, Father Yermo, and Loretto Academy high schools is immeasurable.

 In 2019, the Foundation welcomed the Teacher's Salary Subsidy Fund to the Catholic Legacy Fund, the Foundation's endowment program.
-The endowed fund was established by the Office of Education with a gift of $500,000 will help ensure that educators at each of El Paso’s 9 Catholic schools in the Diocese of El Paso have the funds necessary for salary support.
+The endowed fund was established by the Office of Education with a gift of $500,000 will help ensure that educators at each of El Paso’s 9 Catholic campuses in the Diocese of El Paso have the funds necessary for salary support.
 Catholic school educators are paid substantially less than their public school counterparts but stress that they love their jobs, love being in a Catholic school, and feel strongly that being a teacher is a vocation and a calling.

 The Foundation awarded $191,226 to 159 Foundation Scholars attending El Paso’s Catholic Schools for the 2020-2021 school year.
 Most of the scholarship aid was distributed from scholarship endowed funds, with the remainder coming from donations.